YinLiLin/SumTool/README.md

 Impute Marginal Effect
 -----
 For BETA and SE imputation, limited 8 columns should be provided in same order with the example for typed SNPs.
 No need to separate genome into chromosomes.
-The reference panel can be loaded from both plink binary file (read_plink) or VCF file (read_vcf), we recommend using phased VCF file.
+The reference panel can be loaded from both plink binary file (read_binary) or VCF file (read_vcf), we recommend using phased VCF file.
 Please note that "(..., [additive=FALSE]())" should be added when reading either plink file or VCF file.<br>
 ***NOTE***: It is not supported to impute multiple traits at a time.
 ```r
 # get the path of attached example data on SumTool